Fuel security in New Zealand

 New Zealand participates in the International Energy Programme to protect against disruption to international energy supplies.
 Developed by the International Energy Agency (IEA), the programme enables coordinated and collective action by requiring IEA countries to hold 90-day oil stocks.

-Improving oil security through other measures
+Improving fuel security through other measures

 - increasing fuel mix diversity